 It’s a conversation that nobody wants to have, but it’s the one thing we can all be certain of.
 Death and dying have always been difficult subjects to broach, but now hospital staff in East Yorkshire are seeking to make it that bit easier for people to discuss these sensitive matters.

-Hull and East Yorkshire Hospitals NHS Trust will be supporting the seventh annual ‘Dying Matters’ week, which runs from 9th-15th May, by holding a local event at Castle Hill Hospital.
+Hull University Teaching Hospitals NHS Trust will be supporting the seventh annual ‘Dying Matters’ week, which runs from 9th-15th May, by holding a local event at Castle Hill Hospital.

 Themed on ‘Peace of Mind’, staff will be on hand throughout the afternoon of Thursday 12th May to lend advice and a listening ear, and help people think about planning ahead.